-- Consider your plans for how you’re going to use Logos regularly.
+- Consider how you plan to use Logos regularly.

-- Consider how different platforms will support your reading, study, and research objectives.
+- Consider how different Logos platforms will support your reading, study, and research objectives.

 - Hint 2: Get familiar with Logos terminology.